Click for larger image Distorted flowers on purple coneflower (Echinacea purpurea) caused by aster yellows

 2. Plant less susceptible plant species.
 Controlling aster yellows is difficult.
 As long as infected leafhoppers are around, they can infect plants.
 A practical way to avoid having problems with this disease is to grow plants that are not as susceptible to aster yellows.
 Verbena, salvia, nicotiana, geranium, cockscomb, and impatiens are among the least susceptible plants.

 3. Control insects.
-Vegetable growers may protect susceptible crops by using the mesh fabrics that keep leafhoppers and other insects away from the plants.
+Vegetable growers may protect susceptible crops by using mesh fabrics that keep leafhoppers and other insects away from the plants.
 Some growers put strips of aluminum foil between rows because bright reflections of sunlight confuse the leafhoppers.

 4. Control weeds.
 Remove weeds in your lawn, garden, and surrounding areas, including plantain and dandelion that may harbor the disease.